 Baroque

-Johannes Vermeer is both one of the most loved and most mysterious painters in European art.
+Johannes Vermeer is one of European art’s most loved and mysterious painters.
 Moderately known during his lifetime, completely forgotten after his death until the 19th century, he is now one of the brightest stars of the Dutch Golden Age.
-Only 35 masterpieces are now attributed to him and on most of them, we can spot the same everyday objects jewelry and interior decoration items.
-Among them is the painting with Cupid—painted-within-a-painting by Vermeer four times—each time a little differently.
-What is his secret?
+Only around 35 masterpieces are now attributed to him.
+In most, we can spot the same everyday objects, jewelry, and interior decoration items.
+Among them are the paintings with Cupid, executed by Vermeer four times as a painting-within-a-painting—each time a little differently.
+What was his secret?

 Vermeer Cupid: The painting before conservation, with the overpainted background, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
 Photo by Jürgen Lange.